AIRS and Weather Science

 With its vantage point from space, AIRS makes a total of 2.9 million observations (or 324,000 retrievals) around the globe each day.
 Measurements derived from AIRS data rival the quality of US weather balloons, but offer a data set that is consistent, uniform, and global.

-AIRS data are assimilated at several national operational weather prediction centers around the world, and the inclusion of AIRS data has been proven to increase forecast skill and improve hurricane path prediction.
+AIRS data are assimilated at most national operational weather prediction centers around the world, and the inclusion of AIRS data has been proven to increase forecast skill and improve hurricane path prediction.
 The National Oceanic and Atmospheric Administration (NOAA) assists in development of the AIRS data products and processes and distributes the AIRS data within one to three hours of acquisition to national operational weather prediction centers worldwide.